patricklam/plam.new-webpage/content/post/20211127-pre-departure.md

 * Canada has a more restrictive testing regime than the US, in terms of timing and which tests are accepted;
 * California doesn't have suitable rapid tests available for free.

 I hope these things change soon.
-Otherwise you're currently looking at a minimum of $250 for a travel test, not including rental car cost to get a test in California.
+Otherwise you're currently looking at a minimum of $250 for a travel test in NZ, not including rental car cost to get a test in California.
 If you're willing to spend arbitrary amounts of money, then I guess it's fine.

 <figure>